-% of capacity by TiO 2 manufacturing process Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride and sulfate process, co-products 30% 6% Nordenham, Germany TiO 2 production, sulfate process, co-products - 10 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 16 - Fredrikstad, Norway (2) TiO 2 production, sulfate process, co-products - 7 Varennes, Canada TiO 2 production, chloride and sulfate process, slurry facility, titanium chemicals products 15 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 13 - Total 74% 26%
+% of capacity by TiO 2 manufacturing process Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride and sulfate process, co-products 30% 6% Nordenham, Germany TiO 2 production, sulfate process, co-products - 10 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 16 - Fredrikstad, Norway (2) TiO 2 production, sulfate process, co-products - 7 Varennes, Canada TiO 2 production, chloride and sulfate process, slurry facility, titanium chemicals products 15 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 13 Total 74% 26%

 - (1) The Leverkusen facility is located within an extensive manufacturing complex owned by Bayer AG.
-We own the Leverkusen facility, which represents about one-third of our current TiO2 production capacity, but we lease the land under the facility from Bayer under a long-term agreement which expires in 2050.
+Kronos owns the Leverkusen facility, which represents about one-third of our current TiO2 production capacity, but we lease the land under the facility from Bayer under a long-term agreement which expires in 2050.
 Lease payments are periodically negotiated with Bayer for periods of at least two years at a time.
-A majority-owned subsidiary of Bayer provides some raw materials including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility under separate supplies and services agreements. - (2) The Fredrikstad facility is located on public land and is leased until 2063. - (3) We operate the Lake Charles facility in a joint venture with Huntsman P&A Investments LLC (HPA), a wholly-owned subsidiary of Tioxide Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which we are entitled.
-See Note 7 to our Consolidated Financial Statements and "TiO2 Manufacturing Joint Venture."
+A majority-owned subsidiary of Bayer provides some raw materials including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility under separate supplies and services agreements. - (2) The Fredrikstad facility is located on public land and is leased until 2063. - (3) Kronos operates the Lake Charles facility in a joint venture with Venator Investments LLC (Venator Investments) (formerly Huntsman P&A Investments LLC), a wholly-owned subsidiary of Venator Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which we are entitled.
+See Note 5 to our Consolidated Financial Statements and "TiO2 manufacturing joint venture."
+The joint venture owns the land and the facility.

-We own the land underlying all of our principal production facilities unless otherwise indicated in the table above.
+Kronos owns the land underlying all of its principal production facilities unless otherwise indicated in the table above.

-We also operate two ilmenite mines in Norway pursuant to a governmental concession with an unlimited term.
-In addition, we operate a rutile slurry manufacturing plant in Lake Charles, Louisiana, which converts dry pigment manufactured for us at the Lake Charles TiO_2 facility into a slurry form that is then shipped to customers.
+Kronos also operates two ilmenite mines in Norway pursuant to a governmental concession with an unlimited term.
+In addition, we operate a rutile slurry manufacturing plant in Lake Charles, Louisiana, which converts dry pigment primarily manufactured for us at the Lake Charles TiO2 facility into a slurry form that is then shipped to customers.

-We have various corporate and administrative offices located in the U.S., Germany, Norway, Canada, Belgium, France and the United Kingdom and various sales offices located in North America.
+Kronos has various corporate and administrative offices located in the U.S., Germany, Norway, Canada, Belgium, France and the United Kingdom and various sales offices located in North America.